ArtifactDB/gypsum-py/README.md

 # Python client to the gypsum REST API

-Provides Python client for the [**gypsum** REST API](https://github.com/ArtifactDB/gypsum-worker).

-Readers are referred to the [API's documentation](https://gypsum-test.aaron-lun.workers.dev) or the [user guide](https://bioconductor.org/packages/devel/bioc/vignettes/gypsum/inst/doc/userguide.html) from its R equivalent for more details.
+The `gypsum_client` package provides the Python client to any instance of the [gypsum REST API](https://gypsum.artifactdb.com).
+This allows client (both in **R** and **Python**) packages to easily store and retrieve resources from the **gypsum** backend.
+It also provides mechanisms to allow package maintainers to easily manage upload authorizations and third-party contributions.

+Readers are referred to [API's documentation](https://github.com/ArtifactDB/gypsum-worker) for a description of the concepts; this guide will strictly focus on the usage of the `gypsum_client` package.

-***Note: check out the R/Bioconductor package for the gypsum client [here](https://github.com/ArtifactDB/gypsum-R).***
+**Note: check out the R/Bioconductor package for the gypsum REST API [here](https://github.com/ArtifactDB/gypsum-R).**

 ## Installation